jshawl/peanut-butter-and-jelly/07-uxdi-collaboration/grids/css-grids-lesson-plan.md

 }
 ```

-#### Clearfix
+### Clearfix

-**Q:** Did anybody use clearfix in their projects?

 Our grid relies on being able to float columns.
 These columns will most likely contain content of various sizes.
-* We need to make sure each piece of content is constraind to its respective row and column containers
+* We need to make sure each piece of content is constrained to its respective row and column containers
-* This is where the clearfix technique comes in and, fortunately, it's easy to implement (as long as you don't care about how your site looks in Internet Explorer).
+* This is where the clearfix technique comes in.
+Fortunately, it's easy to implement (as long as you don't care about how your site looks in Internet Explorer).

-**TODO:** Provide an example of content overflow.
-Codepen?
-* **Why** does it happen?

 ```css
 .row {